CloudReactor/cloudreactor-procwrapper/README.md

 functions)
 * When used with the CloudReactor service:
-  * Reports when a process/function starts and when it exits, along with the exit code and runtime metadata (if running in AWS ECS or AWS Lambda)
+  * Reports when a process/function starts and when it exits, along with the exit code and runtime metadata (if running in AWS ECS, AWS Lambda, or AWS CodeBuild)
   * Sends heartbeats, optionally with status information like the number of items processed
   * Prevents too many concurrent executions
   * Stops execution when manually stopped in the CloudReactor dashboard
-  * Sends CloudReactor the data necessary to start the process / function if running in AWS ECS or AWS Lambda
+  * Sends CloudReactor the data necessary to start the process / function if running in AWS ECS, AWS Lambda, or AWS CodeBuild

 ## How it works